dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

         self.copy("cpp_demo" dst="bin", keep_path="false")
 ```

-Note that instead of having a `source()` method to fetch the sources from a remote location (as we did for `sqlite3`), we instead use `exports_sources` to tell conan about the sources it needs to build the package.
+Note that instead of having a `source()` method to fetch the sources from a remote location (as we did for `sqlite3`), we instead use `exports_sources` to tell Conan about the sources it needs to build the package.

 Also note how we copy the `cpp_demo` binary in the `package()` method.
-We'll use this to check that the binary we built with conan can actually *run*.
+We'll use this to check that the binary we built with Conan can actually *run*.

 Then we create the chucknorris package: